edumats/flexible-price-tracker/README.md

 ### Description:

 E-commerce websites have different HTML structures that make scrapping prices a case by case task.
-Some websites might have a specific id atribute for prices, others makes finding the price difficult, by using class attributes that change over time or refers to other prices that are present in the page (from related products, for example).
+Some websites might have a specific id atribute for prices, others makes finding the price difficult, by using only class attributes that change over time or refers to other prices that are present in the page (from related products, for example).

- This price scrapper can be used in most of e-commerce websites by requiring the user to provide a [X-Path](https://www.w3schools.com/xml/xpath_intro.asp) of the element that contains the price.
+ This price scrapper can be used with most of e-commerce websites by requiring the user to provide a [X-Path](https://www.w3schools.com/xml/xpath_intro.asp) of the element that contains the price.
+X-Path is similar to a path to a folder or file inside a file directory.
+As long as the path to a element does not change, the element containing the price can be retrieved.

  This scrapper does not include a scheduler to run every X hours or Y days, so please use [Cron](https://en.wikipedia.org/wiki/Cron) if using Linux or MacOS, [Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) if using Windows.

 #### Notifications

-By using the provided target price, the scrapper can send a notification to the user's desktop if the price found by scrapper is equal or less than the target price.
+The scrapper can send a notification to the user's desktop if the price found by scrapper is equal or less than the target price.

 #### Price formats in various countries

-Different countries uses different currency formats:
+Different countries uses different currency formats.
+For example:

 | Currency Name        | Currency Code | Format(s)        | Output       |
 |----------------------|---------------|------------------|--------------|